Adidas Gazelle Primeknit

 Adidas Gazelle Primeknit History

-The Gazelle was first released by Adidas in 1966 and it was the first shoe ever by the company to utilize suede.
-Adidas wanted to produce a lighter shoe and this was made possible by using suede which, aside from weighing light, gave the shoe a more supple feel.
-The Adidas Gazelle would since become one of the company’s most popular shoes, with constant sales even a decade after its release.
+The Adidas Gazelle silhouette was first released by Adidas in 1966, and it was the first model ever by the company to utilize suede.
+Adidas wanted to produce a lighter model, and this was made possible by using suede which, aside from weighing lighter, gave the shoes a more supple feel.
+Color would also be a consideration because dyed suede simply looked more vibrant and alive than colored leather.

 The year 2001 saw the debut of the Adidas Originals line which included all of their iconic models such as the Stan Smith, the Superstar, and of course, the Gazelle.
 Interest in classic shoes had not waned then and had only gotten stronger.

-- Comes with spare laces.
+- Adidas Gazelle Primeknits come with spare laces.